History of India: Paleolithic

 Hominin expansion from Africa is estimated to have reached the Indian subcontinent approximately two million years ago, and possibly as early as 2.2 million years ago.
 This dating is based on the known presence of Homo erectus in Indonesia by 1.8 million years ago and in East Asia by 1.36 million years ago, as well as the discovery of stone tools at Riwat in Pakistan.
 Although some older discoveries have been claimed, the suggested dates, based on the dating of fluvial sediments, have not been independently verified.

 The oldest hominin fossil remains in the Indian subcontinent are those of Homo erectus or Homo heidelbergensis, from the Narmada Valley in central India, and are dated to approximately half a million years ago.
 Older fossil finds have been claimed, but are considered unreliable.
 Reviews of archaeological evidence have suggested that occupation of the Indian subcontinent by hominins was sporadic until approximately 700,000 years ago, and was geographically widespread by approximately 250,000 years ago.

-According to a historical demographer of South Asia, Tim Dyson:Modern human beings—Homo sapiens—originated in Africa.
-Then, intermittently, sometime between 60,000 and 80,000 years ago, tiny groups of them began to enter the north-west of the Indian subcontinent.
-It seems likely that initially they came by way of the coast.
-It is virtually certain that there were Homo sapiens in the subcontinent 55,000 years ago, even though the earliest fossils that have been found of them date to only about 30,000 years before the present.
+According to a historical demographer of South Asia, Tim Dyson, Homo sapiens entered the northwestern part of the Indian subcontinent in small groups between 60,000 and 80,000 years ago, likely through the coast.
+He called it "virtually certain" that humans were in the subcontinent 55,000 years ago, though he also noted that the earliest found fossils date to only 30,000 years ago.

-According to Michael D. Petraglia and Bridget Allchin: Y-Chromosome and Mt-DNA data support the colonisation of South Asia by modern humans originating in Africa. ...
-Coalescence dates for most non-European populations average to between 73–55 ka.
+According to Michael D. Petraglia and Bridget Allchin, "Coalescence dates for most non-European populations average to between 73–55 ka."